 The answer is Yes. you can disable hardware keys on Android devices.
 For the same reasons as above, certain Android device manufacturers like Samsung and LG have SDKs ( Software Development Kit ) Knox and LG Gate respectively.
 Scalefusion, a Mobile Device Management Software, leverages this feature and helps enterprises to have better control & management of the devices ensuring their usage for the specified purpose only.

 Scalefusion locks the Android devices over the cloud to use them for a specific business purpose only and all the enrolled devices can be managed easily from a web-based console.
 It enables you to whitelist websites and allows only certain apps which avoids unnecessary browsing and controls data usage.
 It has various other features like location tracking in real-time, geo-fencing, enterprise stores to name a few, making it an efficient mobile device management solution.

-At the time of enrollment of the Samsung devices for Scalefusion, Samsung Knox is activated on the devices, thereafter admin can apply/activate different security settings as per the requirement of different devices.
+At the time of enrollment of the Samsung devices for Scalefusion, Samsung Knox is activated on the devices, thereafter the admin can apply/activate different security settings as per the requirement of different devices.

 Factory reset settings can be disabled on the devices so that the user cannot remove the lockdown software or even delete any data and any other apps by restoring the devices to factory settings.

 Under boot options, you can disable the airplane, safe, and guest mode, as in many instances, the user keeps their devices in flight mode to go beyond the pre-set Geo-fence and escape device tracking.

 In the case of a multi-window view, if enabled, users can view the apps and websites which are disabled in lockdown mode by Scalefusion, which overrides the kiosk mode settings.
-So to avoid it, Scalefusion admin can overcome by disabling the multi-window view itself.
+So to avoid it, Scalefusion admin can overcome it by disabling the multi-window view itself.